 Municipal Mutual Insurance Limited (MMI), a company limited by guarantee formed by Local Authorities, is subject to a contingent scheme of arrangement which became effective on 21 January 1994.
 The company has been the subject of an orderly run off since that time.
 However, the schemes administrators, Ernst and Young, triggered the scheme of arrangement during 2012/13.
 A 15% levy was imposed based upon the result of an actuarial valuation of claims as at 31 December 2012.
 In accordance with the Scheme of Arrangement, the Levy Notice was received dated 1 January 2014 and a payment made of £338,000 in respect of the 15% levy due.
-Outstanding claims continue to be paid with a 15% contribution from the Authority in respect of the ongoing levy under the terms of the scheme of arrangement.
-The total paid to 31 March 2015 is £427,000.
 Following a further review of assets and liabilities a further levy of 10% was made and an additional £285,000 paid by 12 May 2016.
 This brings the total levy to 25% for past and future claims.
 Outstanding claims will continue to be paid with a 25% contribution from the Authority in respect of the ongoing levy under the terms of the scheme of arrangement.
-Additional demands for further levy contributions above the 25% may be made.
+The total levy to 31 March 2020 is £718,318 with estimated scheme liabilities at the same date of £450,758.
+Additional demands for further levy contributions above the 25% for past and future liabilities may be made.
 The Authority has made provision for the levy within the Insurance Earmarked Reserve.